Wealth and resources

 5. Start with this generous end in mind

-These considerations are important, but I challenge givers to look at the question another way: How much is enough to give?
-Instead of trying to figure out how much you can give out of whatever’s left over, flip-flop your perspective.
+“Instead of trying to figure out how much you can give out of whatever’s left over, flip your perspective,” Ron says.
 Start by asking yourself how generous you want to be … and you just might discover the answer to true wealth.”

 Up Next